 With high school students who do have a grammatical background, I use these 10 ten categories for teaching commas.
 These are contained in my editable download: Comma Activities, Paragraphs and PowerPoint.
 You should be able to use these general ideas with any punctuation lesson that includes commas.
 (I understand using a comma usage worksheet for quick review.)
 Use what fits your community.

-With any grammar lesson plan, it always helps to have a plan or talking points.
+As with any grammar lesson plan, it always helps to have a plan or talking points.
 Here is more detail about how I handle teaching commas.
 After you download my free list, feel free to add talking points for your lessons with students.

 Teaching commas with introductory phrases.